 - Undergraduate GPA

 - Professional industry experience

 - GRE/GMAT scores

-- Commitment to graduate studies
+Commitment to graduate studies

-In the event that any aspect of an applicant's application does not meet the required minimum, probationary acceptance may be granted by the construction graduate committee.
+In the event that any aspect of an applicant's application does not meet the required minimum, probationary acceptance may be granted by the Construction Management Department's Graduate Committee.

-NOTE: Students who are admitted under provisional admission will be changed to regular admission by obtaining a GPA of 3.0 or better in the first three CNST graduate courses.
+NOTE: Students who are admitted under provisional admission will be changed to regular admission by obtaining a GPA of 3.0 or better in the first three CM graduate courses.